jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2) More convenient to manage emails

-　　There is no longer a long list of “Re" on the title of correspondence emails, but directly identify the number of email next to the title thereof.
+　　There is no longer a long list of "Re" on the title of correspondence emails, but directly identify the number of email next to the title thereof.

 On the reading page, the email on the top is the email arrived first, while the email at the bottom one is the latest one.
 All emails having been read are folded by default, the summaries of which are displayed, while the unread emails are unfolded by default.

-Where in the same session, if there are too many emails having been read, the system will “Hide” part of them, to make sure you can see the latest unread email as fast.
+Where in the same session, if there are too many emails having been read, the system will "Hide" part of them, to make sure you can see the latest unread email as fast.

 3) More convenient to handle emails